aragon/developer-portal/versioned_docs/version-1.3.0/osx/02-how-to-guides/02-plugin-development/05-governance-plugins/01-proposals.md

 ### `ProposalExecuted` event

-This event should be emmited when a proposal is executed.
+This event should be emitted when a proposal is executed.
 It contains the proposal ID as a parameter.

 ### `proposalCount` function